BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/propertiespagepdmpublisher.md

 This section will detail the setup pages that require explanation.

-When you create a new task, please choose PDM Convert Task Extended from the dropdown in the first page of the task setup dialog like below:
+When you create a new task, please choose PDM Publisher from the dropdown in the first page of the task setup dialog like below:

 <p align="center">
   <img src="../images/newtask.png" alt="New Task" width="800">